Commercial building depreciation

 What is considered a commercial property?

-A commercial investment property is really just a property that people run a business from.
+A commercial investment property is a property that people run a business from.
 It is income generating for the owner, by the way of rents from commercial tenants.
 Some examples of commercial property include shop-fronts, warehouses, hospitality venues, office premises, industrial properties, child and aged care centres, medical and dental practices and shopping centres.

 What is commercial property depreciation?

 Commercial property depreciation refers to the ageing and wearing out of a commercial building and it’s assets over time.
 Although a commercial building may appreciate (or rise) in value over time, from an ATO and accounting perspective, as the building ages and assets wear out they lose a percentage of their value each year.
-This annual decline in value is called depreciation and is claimable as a tax deduction for the property owner when completing their tax returns each financial year.
+This annual decline in value is called capital allowance and depreciation and is claimable as a tax deduction for the property owner when completing their tax returns each financial year.

 Who can claim for depreciation on commercial property?